amateur3673/Fun/eqn/Al.md

 When i wrote this code, i had just few knowledge about data structure, so the code is not optimized for speed.
 It's just OK with the result.
 #### 1.Problem
 This is the problem when i was studying linear algebra in university.
 When i worked on this project for the first time, i code for the equation in the case the number of variables equals to the number of equations.
-I realized that i could expansion my method with echelon matrix.
+I realized that i could expand my method with echelon matrix.
 An echelon matrix is such a matrix that the number of "first-zeros" in each line increases.
 Here, what i mean by "first-zeros" are the zero numbers in each line, there no other number between any first zero numbers.
 For example if your line is: 0 0 0 1 0 2, then the first three zeros are "first-zeros", the fifth zero is not "first-zero".
 The thing needed to be done first is to form the echelon matrix.
 In the source code, ``countzero`` function is used to count the "first-zeros" in eachline, and ``sortmat`` function is used for sorting the "first-zero" in each line in order not to decrease.
 Function ``cheo`` to form the echelon matrix.
 For each step, we sort the line in order not to decrease "first-zeros", and perform a substract from "currentline" with all lines below to get all below lines get higher "first-zeros".
 For example if your lines are: